A comparative study of data- and image- domain LSRTM under velocity-impedance parametrization: Introduction

 Classical LSRTM in data domain normally requires tens of iterations of the Born modelling and migration, which poses a significant computational challenge to process 3D field data.
 The image-domain LSRTM, sometimes referred to as migration deconvolution \citep{hu2001poststack,fletcher2016least}, reformulates the normal equation of data-domain problem as a new objective function.
 Image-domain approaches demand the accessibility to the Hessian matrix, which may be partially sampled using point spread functions (PSFs) \citep{lecomte2008resolution,fletcher2016least}.
 In recent years, the method has received intensive attention due to practical values in seismic imaging \citep{osorio2021migration,yang2022efficient,zhang2023tutorial,Sheng_2023_Image}.
 In retrieving reflectivity images, the deblurring filtering approach stands out due to significance of the computational efficiency \citep{guitton2004amplitude,aoki2009fast,dai2011least}, using effective filter to mimic the impact of inverse Hessian.

-Despite the maturity of image-domain LSRTM, an investigation of multiparameter image-domain inversion is lacking in the literature.
-Meanwhile, most LSRTM inversion aims to invert the velocity including variable density \citep{Farias_2022_vector}, while a comparison of data- and image domain focusing on inversion of impedance parameter seems missing.
-In this work, we perform a comparative analysis of linearized waveform inversion under velocity-impedance parametrization.
-To leverage drastic amplitude difference between the two parameters, we introduce a logarithmic scaling in linear inversion.
-A series of LSRTM implementations, including both data-domain and image-domain approaches, are developed in the framework of SMIwiz open source software \citep{Yang_2024_SMIwiz}, based on first-order vector acoustic wave equation.
-We examine our implementation using 2D Marmousi and 3D Overthrust benchmarks, highlighting the distinction of these methods.
-A mathematical analysis has also been carried out to identify the disctinctions between multiparameter and monoparameter inversion, using the $2\times 2$ block matrix inverse formula.
+Despite the maturity of image-domain LSRTM, its application to multiparameter inversion remains largely unexplored.
+Furthermore, while most LSRTM studies focus on velocity inversion, often with variable density \citep{Farias_2022_vector}, a direct comparison between data- and image-domain methods for impedance parameter inversion is notably absent.

+In this work, we perform a comparative analysis of linearized waveform inversion using a velocity-impedance parameterization.
+To account for the significant amplitude differences between parameters, we incorporate logarithmic scaling within the linear inversion.
+A suite of LSRTM implementations—encompassing both data-domain and image-domain approaches—has been developed within the SMIwiz open-source software framework \citep{Yang_2024_SMIwiz}, based on a first-order vector acoustic wave equation.
+We validate our implementation using 2D Marmousi and 3D Overthrust benchmarks, highlighting the distinct characteristics of each method.
+Additionally, we provide a mathematical analysis using the $2\times 2$ block matrix inverse formula to elucidate the fundamental distinctions between multiparameter and single-parameter inversion.